Bednarek Law Office

 Courts are tough on offenders convicted of drunk driving.
 Penalties are harsh.
 Police are granted more funds to be used for the specific purpose of stopping people suspected of driving while under the influence (of alcohol, drugs or any intoxicant) and the laws are due to get tougher.

 Free Initial Consultation

-If you have been arrested for driving while under the influence, please contact Bednarek Law Office for a free initial consultation.
+If you have been arrested for driving while under the influence, please contact the law offices of Attorney Jonas D. Bednarek and Attorney David Saperstein for a free initial consultation.